 The footage shown in the top image was substituted with the footage shown on the bottom,

 Following these three cuts, The Frighteners was passed with a 15 rating on January 10th 1997.
 This cut version was later released on video, LaserDisc and DVD between 1997 and 1999.
-Annoyingly, in what appears to have been an effort to save money by not
+Annoyingly, in what appears to have been an effort to save money

-released fully uncut.
+exception, was released fully uncut.

 The UK, Europe and Australia